vexuas/djs-typescript-template/README.md

 By default, this template can be immediately used and expanded upon without any of the fancy features below.
 However if you want to use a specific feature or even all of them, it's pretty straightforward by defining the relevant environment variables attached to its corresponding feature

 ### Booting Up Notifications
 Sends a message to a discord channel when the bot successfully boots up.
-Simple but I find it useful so I know the bot is ready to be used.
+Requires a Discord Channel ID.
 ```ts
 src/config/environment.ts
 export const BOOT_NOTIFICATION_CHANNEL_ID = 'A Discord Channel ID';